Note Identification – Music Theory

 Secondly, a dotted line carried to the end of the passage and one short vertical line at its end pointing downward is used to instruct the performer how long to play at this octave level and where to stop the instruction.
 Generally, if only one note is required to be played one octave higher only the number 8 or the 8av is used otherwise it is required to use the dashed and vertical lines as shown.
 This general design holds true for most of the octave markings, however there are subtle and important differences so we are showing them separately.

 Ottava Bassa – vb – In the chart below, the second ottava bassa is shown.
 Again, we have tied together two whole notes placed on the staff as C notes.
-Below the staff of the first two measures is the octave marking directing the performer to play this note an octave lower than as notated.
-The consequence of this direction is to play the note at the location shown in the second set of two measures, one octave below.
+Below the staff of the first two measures is the octave marking ottava bassa vb directing the performer to play this note an octave lower than as notated.
+The consequence of this direction is to play the note at the location shown in the second set of two measures.
+In this case, one octave below.

 Quindicesima – In the next chart, we are using a different starting note value in the display.
 We have tied together two whole notes placed on the staff one octave lower than the previous two examples and again, it is a C note.